kailashg26/Verify-Pro/README.md

 21 -> port number (can be changed)
 ```

-## Note: Users who want to try different filenames, can give this input: (get-> command, file.txt is a filename for FTP protocol)\
+## Help: Users who want to try different filenames, can give this input: (get-> command, file.txt is a filename for FTP protocol)\
 ```
 D1  - get file.txt\
 D4  - get karthikeya.txt \